www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 Parameter | Description
 --------- | -----------
-id | The ID of the user whose job permissions to retrieve
+id | The ID of the user whose future job permissions to retrieve

 ### HTTP Response